vana-com/VRCs/VRCs/vrc-5.md

 - Active social media presence with regular updates
 - Public communication channel (Twitter, Discord or Telegram)

-DLPs must actively maintain these requirements beyond initial registration.
+DLPs must actively maintain these launch readiness standards beyond initial registration.
+If a DLP no longer meets these standards, they would not be eligible for DLP rewards.

 ## Rationale